 Border police are allowed to search your devices

 US Customs and Border Protection (CBP) agents are responsible for enforcing immigration laws and preventing the entry of criminals.
 Courts have so far ruled that they are allowed to search your devices for any reason or no reason at all.
 You might get flagged for a device search because there is something wrong with your travel documents, your name is in a law enforcement database, or you were simply chosen for random search.

-There are two levels of search, according to the CBP policy on device searches.
+There are two levels of search, according to the CBP policy on device searches(new window).
 A basic search is a simple inspection of your data, including your apps, photos, chats, and other files.
 An advanced search involves using external equipment to access files (including deleted data), copy data, and analyze it.
 CBP agents need to have reasonable suspicion of a crime or violation, or a national security concern and supervisor approval.

 Agents can also “detain” your device for a “reasonable period of time” while they extract your data, copy it, or attempt to break your passwords or encryption.

 7 ways to protect your data at the border

 You must weigh the practical risks when deciding whether to resist a device search because doing so risks escalating the situation.
 For non-citizens, including permanent residents, the risks are greater: You could be denied entry.
 For citizens, you cannot be denied entry (in the vast majority of countries), but you can be detained, which is stressful and could mean missing your connecting flight.
 You may also be forced to give up your device for days.